How to Start a Myofunctional Therapy Business: The First Step Most Therapists Skip

 CEO

-If you are wondering how to start a myofunctional therapy business, you are not alone — and the first step may surprise you.
+If you are wondering how to start a myofunctional therapy business, you are not alone, and the first step is probably not what you think it is.

 It has everything to do with time.

-Because if your business does not exist on your calendar, it does not exist at all.
+And if your business doesn’t exist on your calendar, it doesn’t exist at all.

 Prefer to Listen Instead?